vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-2_Finding-the-nearest-RepGen.md

     * [LINUX](https://www.bv-brc.org/docs/cli_tutorial/cli_installation.html#installation-on-debian-ubuntu-mint-linux)
     * [Windows](https://www.bv-brc.org/docs/cli_tutorial/cli_installation.html#installation-on-windows)

 3. Once installed, launch the `BV-BRC.app` under `macOS` and `Windows` by double-clicking on the app's icon.
+It should look very similar to a terminal icon.
 (Under LINUX, the app commands will be installed on your default `PATH`, so just open a new terminal window and start typing commands.)

 4. Login to BV-BRC using this command:
 ```